danielbrenom/danielbrenom/README.md

 I'm Daniel Guiomarino, a brazilian computer engineer that loves developing games and solutions to everyday problems.

 I've worked as a fullstack and mobile developer.
-Currently I work as a backend/mobile developer using Xamarim, .NET Core and Azure Cloud.
+Currently I work as a backend/mobile developer using Xamarin, .NET Core and Azure Cloud.

 - 🔭 I’m currently working on a reader app and a Yu-Gi-Oh game on Unity
 - 🌱 I’m currently learning about Xamarim, .NET Core and Azure Cloud.